raoyongming/DynamicViT/README.md

 This repository contains PyTorch implementation for DynamicViT (NeurIPS 2021).

-We introduce a dynamic token sparsification framework to prune redundant tokens in vision transformers progressively and dynamically based on the input:
+DynamicViT is a dynamic token sparsification framework to prune redundant tokens in vision transformers progressively and dynamically based on the input.
+Our method can reduces over **30%** FLOPs and improves the throughput by over **40%** while the drop of accuracy is within **0.5%** for various vision transformers

 ![intro](figs/intro.gif)

 Our code is based on [pytorch-image-models](https://github.com/rwightman/pytorch-image-models), [DeiT](https://github.com/facebookresearch/deit) and [LV-ViT](https://github.com/zihangJiang/TokenLabeling)